-The Company classifies all debt securities as "available for sale".
+The Company classifies all debt and equity securities as "available for sale".
 These securities are classified as short-term investments and long-term investments on the consolidated balance sheet based on their maturity dates and are carried at fair market value.
 Any unrealized gains and losses on available for sale securities are reported in accumulated other comprehensive income, net of tax, as a separate component of stockholders' equity unless the decline in value is deemed to be other-than-temporary, in which case, investments are written down to fair value and the loss is charged to the consolidated statement of income.

-Any realized gains and losses on trading securities are charged to the consolidated statement of income.
-The Company determines the cost of the securities sold based on the specific identification method.
+Any realized gains and losses on trading securities are charged to the specific identification method.

 The Company conducts a periodic review and evaluation of its investment securities to determine if the decline in fair value of any security is deemed to be other-than-temporary.
 Other-than-temporary impairment losses are recognized on securities when: (i) the holder has an intention to sell the security; (ii) it is more likely than not that the security will be required to be sold prior to recovery; or (iii) the holder does not expect to recover the entire amortized cost basis of the security.
 Other-than- temporary losses are reflected in earnings as a charge against gain on sale of investments to the extent the impairment is related to credit losses.
 The amount of the impairment related to other factors is recognized in other comprehensive income.
-The Company has no intention to sell any securities in an unrealized loss position at March 31, 2017 nor is it more likely than not that the Company would be required to sell such securities prior to the recovery of the unrealized losses.
-At March 31, 2017, the Company believes that all impairments of investment securities are temporary in nature.
+The Company has no intention to sell any securities in an unrealized loss position at March 31, 2018 nor is it more likely than not that the Company would be required to sell such securities prior to the recovery of the unrealized losses.
+At March 31, 2018, the Company believes that all impairments of investment securities are temporary in nature.